sizezero/creative-incubation/entries/2018-08-25/entry.md

 |                      |            |             |          |
 |                      |            |             |          |

+Trying a different take on this.
+Instead of starting with the theme, let's start with the basic mechanics and go from there.
+Starting with four players and 3 cards: wizard, prophet, follower, let's see how we can play these in a round and device a working game with minimal mechanics.

+I used squib to [mock up some cards](https://github.com/sizezero/stone-flood).

+A two round play where each player plays a single card over two rounds.
+Players can play in the first or second round.
+Playing a card early means it is unbound.
+Playing a card late means it must bind with an appropriate type if possible.
+The second player chooses the bind if choices are available.

+Eric has some ideas.

+- reminds him of Modern Art
+- imagined having more cards, perhaps a hand
+- thought about having a secret action that may come in
+- thinks it would be easier to have a game in mind that models this mechanic

 ## PAX Dev Tuesday 8/28

 ## PAX Dev Wednesday 8/29